kelbyludwig/kel.bz/content/post/lattices.md

 <code class="math">c - m2s*B = (m - m2s)*B + e</code>

-Note, that `(m - m2s)` will give a vector of the form `2*sigma*m_p` (I had to puzzle this out in sage but a few small examples make it obvious).
+Note, that `(m - m2s)` will give a vector of the form `2*sigma*m_p` (I had to puzzle this out in sage but some small examples make it obvious).
 We don't know what `m_p` is just yet but that is fine.
 Now lets incorporate that into our previous equation:

 <code class="math">c - m2s*B = (m - m2s)*B + e